 But even as I celebrated these achievements, I was starting to listen to men.
 Everywhere I went men reached out to me, keen to talk about sex.
 But inevitably sharing such intimate revelations lead to them opening up about other aspects of their lives.
 I heard devastating stories of divorced fathers’ hopeless fights to see their children as they battled a family law system which enabled mothers to just shut these men out of their children’s lives.
 I started to write about all this only to receive a surprising letter from a retiring family law judge:

 “You’re quite right” he said.
 “We’ve made a huge mistake.
-We’ve given too much power to the custodial parent… …and that power is often abused,” he said describing common patterns of mothers breaching orders to deny fathers contact with children, moving wherever they liked, and making false accusations of abuse to weaken the man’s case.
+We’ve given too much power to the custodial parent… [then always almost women]…and that power is often abused,” he said describing common patterns of mothers breaching orders to deny fathers contact with children, moving wherever they liked, and making false accusations of abuse to weaken the man’s case.

 At the time we were lucky enough to have a Prime Minister, John Howard, who was concerned about the role of fathers.
 I ended up being appointed to various government committees to reform family law, a most instructive experience particularly as I was there representing men because the femocrats running the show insisted on appointing men to the committees who didn’t do their side many favours.